Teleological argument: Newton and Leibniz

 Leibniz considered the argument from design to have "only moral certainty" unless it was supported by his own idea of pre-established harmony expounded in his Monadology.
 Bertrand Russell wrote that "The proof from the pre-established harmony is a particular form of the so-called physico-theological proof, otherwise known as the argument from design."
 According to Leibniz, the universe is completely made from individual substances known as monads, programmed to act in a predetermined way.
 Russell wrote:

 In Leibniz's form, the argument states that the harmony of all the monads can only have arisen from a common cause.
 That they should all exactly synchronize, can only be explained by a Creator who pre-determined their synchronism.

+Natural-law argument

+The natural-law argument for the existence of God states that the observation of governing laws and existing order in the universe indicates the existence of a superior being who enacted these laws.
+The argument was popularised by Isaac Newton, René Descartes, and Robert Boyle.
+The argument of natural laws as a basis for God was changed by Christian figures such as Thomas Aquinas, in order to fit biblical scripture and establish a Judeo-Christian teleological law.

+Bertrand Russell criticized the argument, arguing that many of the things considered to be laws of nature, in fact, are human conventions.
+The teleological argument assumes that one can infer the existence of intelligent design merely by examination, and because life is reminiscent of something a human might design, it too must have been designed.
+However, considering "snowflakes and crystals of certain salts", "[i]n no case do we find intelligence".
+"There are other ways that order and design can come about" such as by "purely physical forces."